 The original name of these knives in Japanese can give us an answer to the question of what these knives are for.
 Nakiri – 菜切り包丁 (Nakiri bocho) mean a knife for cutting greens, other words, it is a knife for vegetables.
 Santoku – 三徳包丁 (Santoku bocho) mean a knife for three uses.

-However, it does not answer questions what is the difference in use and result.
-Santoku vs Nakiri – let’s the challenge begin!
+However, it does not answer questions what is the difference between use and result.
+Santoku vs Nakiri – lets the challenge begin!

 Nakiri vs Santoku – Nakiri Knife Review

 The traditional Nakiri knife has a thin blade with a double beveled edge.
 It is ideal for chopping, mincing, and slicing vegetables and fruits.
 We see it by the name of the knife, Nakiri in Japanese can also be readen as „Na“– Leaf and „kiri“- Cutting.

 The usual and the most common blade size is 6.5 to 7 inches.
 Knives of this size are strong enough for most operations and are still lightweight for comfortable use.

 The Nakiri blade has Ryoba edge (from Japanese – both sides angled), which is very useful for making straight slices.
 It is very thin.

 It seems to be impossible to break the vegetable slices with this blade.